accessibility-luxembourg/accessibilite.public.lu/content/de/raam1/methodologie.md

 To enable the terminal to be controlled by an external keyboard, the "Full keyboard access" option needs to be activated.
 To do this, go to *Settings &gt; Accessibility &gt; Keyboards &gt; Full keyboard access* and activate "Full keyboard access".

 iOS allows you to specify a focus style for users using an external device (*Settings &gt; Accessibility &gt; Keyboard &gt; Full Keyboard Access*).
 The user can choose:
-- hide it automatically after a configurable time ;
+- hide it automatically after a configurable time;
-- increase the size of the when focused ;
+- increase the size of the when focused;
-- increase the contrast ;
+- increase the contrast;
 - choose the colour.

 ##### Android